top of page

 Our inspectors are experienced, thorough and equipped with the right tools for the job.
 Within 24hrs of the check, you’ll have a detailed and easy to read report with a summary of compliance and clarity of the status of your property across all 14 categories.

-Letting a tenant move into a house which falls below the standards is a criminal offence, and can result in penalties for both owner AND property manager.
+Listing a property which falls below the standards is a criminal offence, and can result in penalties for both owner AND property manager.

 • Responsibility for a property meeting Rental Minimum Standards ultimately lies with the owner, who is the Residential Rental Provider.
 It is the owner who must sign off on the property meeting these standards as part of a lease agreement.

-Property Managers have a duty of care to inform owners of this responsibility, and should a tenant move into a property which doesn't meet the standards both owner AND Property Manager are subject to penalties.
+Property Managers have a duty of care to inform owners of this responsibility, and where a property is listed which doesn't meet the standards both owner AND Property Manager are subject to penalties.

 Owners can face maximum fines of $57,000 if the property is owned by a company and $11,000 for individuals.
 Property Managers face their agency being listed on the Rental Non-Compliance Register at https://registers.consumer.vic.gov.au/RPRsearch

-Letting a tenant move into a house which falls below the standards is a criminal offence and can result in penalties for both owner AND Property Manager, and if the property falls below standards at any time during the rental period then the tenant can request an urgent repair to meet the standards so we suggest keeping on top of the categories of compliance during your regular inspections.
+Listing a property which falls below the standards is a criminal offence and can result in penalties for both owner AND Property Manager, and if the property falls below standards at any time during the rental period then the tenant can request an urgent repair to meet the standards so we suggest keeping on top of the categories of compliance during your regular inspections.

 Are you in Tasmania?